 Sales and marketing training options

 If you lack the skills or resources within your business, you might want to bring in a sales coach or marketing consultant to help develop marketing and sales skills.
-Other marketing and sales training options include a wide range of training workshops, seminars and online training.
+Other options include a wide range of training workshops, seminars and online training.

-Marketing specialists may need a planned training and development programme as part of the continuous professional development (CPD) requirements of a formal marketing qualification.
+Marketing specialists may need a planned training and development programme, as part of the continuous professional development (CPD) requirements of a formal marketing qualification.

 As with any form of training, you should look for reputable suppliers offering training courses with a record of delivering results.
 Look for recommendations from business contacts and trainers with appropriate marketing qualifications and accreditation.